blovett/openssh-mac/README.md

 Run `xcodebuild` from the top directory.

 ### Installing
-`sudo xcodebuild` will install it into `/tmp/openssh.dst` as usual.
+`sudo xcodebuild install` will install it into `/tmp/openssh.dst` as usual.
 Overlay this directory on to `/` with `sudo rsync -av /tmp/openssh.dst/. /.`.
 Avoid directly installing into `/` by overriding `DSTROOT` because of some scary recursive `chmod`s and `chown`s that the XCode build script does (from Apple).

 Download and install [CocoaDialog](http://mstratman.github.com/cocoadialog/) to `/Applications/Utilities`.
 The `cocoa-ssh-askpass` wrapper that is installed as `/usr/libexec/ssh-askpass` will look for CocoaDialog at `/Applications/Utilities/CocoaDialog.app/Contents/MacOS/CocoaDialog`.